Professor Andrew Manches

 Projects

-Artificial Intelligence for the Early Years
+Artificial Intelligence (AI) for the Early Years

 Feeling the Untouchable: Haptic touch experiences for naturalistic learning